segupavankumar/OnlineJudge/README.md

 # OnlineJudge

-It is an online code compiling platform
+>It is an Online Judge that remote runs code securely and Judges if the given code is correct/wrong/inefficient